90% of Americans use customer service as a factor in deciding whether or not to do business with a company.

 Most of the time, bad customer service doesn’t stem from a bad employee or poor treatment of customers.
 It instead stems from a lack of support when customers need it most.

-The elements of customer service can be broken down into skills that can be developed in order to create the best customer experience possible.
+These elements of customer service can be broken down into skills that can be developed in order to create the best customer experience possible:

 The most important of all the elements is patience.
 First and foremost, it shows customers that you are respectful and want to help.
 Being patient is a good skill for any trade, but when dealing with customers it is especially important.